Mathematical modeling of glioma invasion and therapy approaches via kinetic theory of active particles: Discussion

 \section{Discussion}

-The model proposed in this note is a therapy-oriented development of that considered in \cite{conte_surulescu2020} and aligns to the approaches in \cite{conte2020,CEKNSSW,Corbin2018,Engwer2,EHS,Engwer,Hunt2016}.
-Unlike \cite{conte_surulescu2020,Engwer} we do not differentiate here between moving and proliferating cancer cells, but account for a single population of cells forming the tumor.
-In fact, the analysis in \cite{conte_surulescu2020} showed (at least in our framework) that the main effect of splitting the tumor population into moving and resting (and proliferating) cells was the slower evolution of tumor mass, but qualitatively it behaved similarly to the situation with one population of moving and proliferating cancer cells.
+The model proposed in this note is a therapy-oriented development of that considered in Ref. ~\cite{conte_surulescu2020} and aligns to other approaches\cite{conte2020,CEKNSSW,Corbin2018,Engwer2,EHS,Engwer,Hunt2016}.
+Unlike Refs. ~\cite{conte_surulescu2020,Engwer} we do not differentiate here between moving and proliferating cancer cells, but account for a single population of cells forming the tumor, interacting with a population of endothelial cells representing the vascularization, along with a macroscopic description of brain tissue degradation and the dynamics of VEGF and necrotic matter.
+In fact, the study in Ref. ~\cite{conte_surulescu2020} showed (at least in our framework) that the main effect of splitting the tumor population into moving and resting (and proliferating) cells was the slower evolution of tumor mass, but qualitatively it behaved similarly to the situation with one population of moving and proliferating cancer cells.
 Therefore, in this note we do not differentiate between the two cell phenotypes and focus instead on therapy effects.
-We consider tumor cells interacting with their environment, whose main physical components are the anisotropic brain tissue as well as brain-own and tumor-generated vasculature.
-We also modeled explicitly the evolution of VEGF controlling angiogenesis and the necrotic component of the neoplasm, which is relevant for assessing the tumor stage and for the segmentation needed for treatment planning.
+As mentioned, the main physical components of the tumor environment are the anisotropic brain tissue as well as brain-own and tumor-generated vasculature.
+Explicitly modeling the necrotic component of the neoplasm is motivated by its relevance for assessing the tumor stage and for the segmentation needed for treatment planning.
 The model investigates the impact of including microscopic dynamics also in the equation for endothelial cells, which has not been done before, comparing our approach with other two possible descriptions of EC dynamics.
 Then, we analyze via simulations various therapy approaches and their effects on tumor development and on normal tissue, thereby following treatment schedules addressed in clinical studies available in the literature.
-Although this has been done in \cite{Hunt2016} in a rather rudimentary way, we do not include tumor resection as part of the therapy; the problems have already been stated in that reference: it is hardly possible to provide a proper mathematical characterization of the tissue and neoplasm dynamics in the resected region in a continuous manner and the solution infers sharp discontinuities, which are difficult to handle.
+Although this has been done in Ref. ~\cite{Hunt2016} in a rather rudimentary way, we do not include tumor resection as part of the therapy; the problems have already been stated in that reference: it is hardly possible to provide a proper mathematical characterization of the tissue and neoplasm dynamics in the resected region in a continuous manner and the solution infers sharp discontinuities, which are difficult to handle.
 Considering the real data employed in Subsection \ref{sec:real-data}, the simulations showed qualitatively reasonable results, however, a quantitative assessment could not be performed, due to missing data, as that patient's therapy was stopped.